kyma-project/telemetry-manager/docs/user/02-logs.md

 ## Setting up a LogPipeline

-In the following steps, you can see how to construct a typical LogPipeline.
+In the following steps, you can see how to construct and deploy a typical LogPipeline.
 Learn more about the available [parameters and attributes](resources/02-logpipeline.md).
-See how to deploy the LogPipeline in the [result section](#result).

 ### Step 1: Create a LogPipeline and output